 The last thing I did during my spell in WWE was at WrestleMania with Christian and we had a hell of a match, we had the people in the palm of our hands.
 That was part of the resurgence of losing the stalker character and transiting to Positively Page and DDP the bang guy.
 That was the direction I was taking it but then I hurt my neck.
 I was beat up, I had my run, I was 46-years-old and it was time for me to leave.
-If you had given me a choice, we could have done peoples champion v peoples champion (The Rock v DDP), you could have had an amazing two-year run because I was 46 so I didn’t have the longest shelf life.
+If you had given me a choice, we could have done people’s champion v people’s champion (The Rock v DDP), you could have had an amazing two-year run because I was 46 so I didn’t have the longest shelf life.

-Or I could have had this second part of my life that started at 55-years-old when I did the first Best of Nitro DVD and I would go onto do two more, and they would bring me back for some Old School Raw episode and the Raw 1000th episode.
-Getting to do a bunch of Diamond Cutters in the Royal Rumble and they bring me in to induct Jake into the Hall of Fame on the same night Scott goes into the Hall of Fame, appearing at WrestleMania 32 last year in the Andre The Giant Memorial Battle Royal two days before my 60th birthday, and this year WWE are bringing out a DVD about me, Positively Living, which is awesome to being inducted into the Hall of Fame, I would pick the latter every single time.
+Or I could have had this second part of my life that started at 55-years-old when I did the first Best of Nitro DVD and I would go onto doing two more, and they would bring me back for some Old School Raw episode and the Raw 1000th episode.
+Getting to do a bunch of Diamond Cutters in the Royal Rumble and they bring me in to induct Jake into the Hall of Fame on the same night Scott goes into the Hall of Fame, appearing at WrestleMania 32 last year in the Andre The Giant Memorial Battle Royal two days before my 60th birthday, and this year WWE is bringing out a DVD about me, Positively Living, which is awesome to being inducted into the Hall of Fame, I would pick the latter every single time.

 If you look at the guys they bring back for the Old School Raws, almost all of them are Hall of Famers, there’s a reason they bring you back and the fans react to you appearing.
-The night I appeared on Old School Raw the WWE really let me do an infomercial in the back with Booker T for DDP Yoga.
-How many people get to wear their company name on their shit whilst on WWE television like I’ve done?
+The night I appeared on Old School Raw WWE really let me do an infomercial in the back with Booker T for DDP Yoga.
+How many people get to wear their company name on their shit whilst on WWE television as I’ve done?
 Rock and Brock can do whatever they want to do and Stone Cold Steve Austin but everyone else they play by the rules.
-I was really thankful for that, doing that segment on WWE television shut our website down due the amount of traffic we got.
-We learnt from that experience for when I went on Shark Tank, we had 25 servers and five backup servers, so my site wasn’t going down when I got the biggest push ever with Shark Tank but if I don’t do WWE that maybe doesn’t happen.
+I was really thankful for that, doing that segment on WWE television shut our website down due to the amount of traffic we got.
+We learned from that experience for when I went on Shark Tank, we had 25 servers and five backup servers, so my site wasn’t going down when I got the biggest push ever with Shark Tank but if I don’t do WWE that maybe doesn’t happen.

-You worked with Goldberg during your time in WCW, what have you made of his current run in the WWE?
+You worked with Goldberg during your time in WCW, what have you made of his current run in WWE?

 Goldberg is there at the age of 49-years-old but he hasn’t had a match yet.
 A bit like Takers slot, Goldberg is going to deliver for that one match at WrestleMania against Brock.
 As soon as a saw the finish of their first match at Survivor Series I knew that everything was building to this match at WrestleMania.
 As far as I’m concerned it is awesome booking, some people may not like it but then they don’t really understand wrestling because that match was not a Royal Rumble match or Backlash, there was only one place that match was ever going to take place and that’s at WrestleMania.
 They have done a tremendous job building the match and Brock has done an amazing job with the business, Brock kills guys, that’s what he does but he has built Goldberg.

-Brock v Goldberg is the match I’m most looking forward to at this years WrestleMania.
+Brock v Goldberg is the match I’m most looking forward to at this year’s WrestleMania.
 I’m hoping that Bill can be the athlete that he is and I hope that he doesn’t get hurt out there with the beast.
-For me Brock Lesnar is as tough as it gets from A to Z.
+For me, Brock Lesnar is as tough as it gets from A to Z.

-All WCW will be loving this match, that is how Goldberg should’ve been brought into his original WWE run, that is how we all should’ve been brought into the WWE from WCW.
+All WCW will be loving this match, that is how Goldberg should’ve been brought into his original WWE run, that is how we all should’ve been brought into WWE from WCW.